marvingfx/home-assistant-mealie-integration/README.md

+# ARCHIVED DUE TO NEW VERSION OF MEALIE COMING ANYTIME

 # Mealie Integration

 This repository contains a mealie integration for home assistant.
 This project is still under construction.
 You can set up your own mealie integration using [this guide](https://hay-kot.github.io/mealie/documentation/getting-started/introduction/).